palpen/grades_sum_stats/README.md

 To make the program available to all projects, save calculate_grades.ado in your personal ado directory, which you can find by running `sysdir` in Stata's command line.

-TO DO:
-- use the syntax command to parse arguments
+### To Do

+- convert grades to percentage format
+- add count between grade intervals
 - add notes for table headings
 - improve table headings